Kobe16/cse15l-lab-reports/LabReport1.md

 ![Image](commands-screenshot.png)

-18. To exit the remote server, type '$ exit' into the terminal or run ctrl + D.
+18. To exit the remote server, type `$ exit` into the terminal or run ctrl + D.
 19. Now, you will make a Github account.
 Go to [Github](https://github.com) and make an account
 20. Click the plus in the top right corner to make a new Github repo.
 Name it "cse15l-lab-reports"